 Crush It!
 Virtual Sports (Grapevine) – This venue features multi-sport simulators, a dog-friendly patio, food, drinks, and music.

 Epic Waters (Grand Prairie) – With attractions for guests of all ages, this indoor water park has it all!
-Check out the family fun Friday package this season for extra savings.
+Check out the EPIC deals and family fun packages for extra savings.
+Open year-round.

 Great Wolf Lodge (Grapevine) – This family friendly venue has something for everyone, including a year-round, indoor water park, Build-a-Bear workshop, ropes course, arts and crafts, evening story time, and so much more.
 Check out the site for information on accommodations, dining, and rates.